aditisingh4812/simplified_tuned_range_separated/README.md

 # Simplified Tuned Range Separated

 This initiative offers practical guidance on implementing the Simplified Tuned Range-Separated Functional (STRSF).
 The methodology is demonstrated through the try_urslf GitHub repository, which hosts a customized extension of the PySCF computational chemistry framework.
-Within this repository, users will find dedicated modules for both restricted and unrestricted calculations, specifically tailored for optimizing the ω (omega) parameter in range-separated hybrid functionals.
+Within this repository, users will find dedicated modules for both restricted and unrestricted calculations, tailored explicitly for optimizing the ω_eff parameter in range-separated hybrid functionals.

 # Repository Overview:
 The give_arxiv_details repository archives computational workflows and raw data supporting the figures and tables in the associated paper.
 It includes: